georgwittberger/configdeployer-core/README.md

 Deploying a profile
 -------------------

-Use the `ProfileDeployer` class to roll-out the configuration:
+You can use the `ProfileDeployer` class in conjunction with the `InputStreamProvider` implementations to roll-out the configuration:

     InputStreamProvider inputStreamProvider = new FileInputStreamProvider(new File("myprofile.xml"));
     try {